mhezarei/IR-WS-course-99/Project 1/README.md

 # First Project
-In this project, we are going to crawl a webpage to some information which we are going to use later for creating a simple search engine.
+In this project, we are crawling a webpage to gather some information which is going be later used for creating a simple search engine.

-The crawled information have to gathered in a `.json` file.
+The crawled information is saved in a `.json` file and in mongoDB.

 ## Project Description
 The webpage assigned to our team is [`https://evand.com/categories/تکنولوژی`](https://evand.com/categories/%D8%AA%DA%A9%D9%86%D9%88%D9%84%D9%88%DA%98%DB%8C) which shows all the technology-related events held in the [`evand.com`](https://evand.com/) website.